thenewdarling/CurseOfStrahd/Session Recaps/2021-08-26 Session 9 - Begin Day 9.md

 We decide to go to the morgue.
 On the way, we see many mercantile shops which also look like they've been broken into.
 All their silver paint has been stolen.

-A crow is flying overhead -- seemingly the same crow that we saw on entry to Barovia, and that gave [[Jeremiah]] his coin.
+A crow is flying overhead -- seemingly the same crow that we saw on entry to [[Barovia]], and that gave [[Jeremiah]] his coin.
 (We've seen this crow a LOT of times which may have not made it into the recap this far.)
 It seems to be following us, and waits across from [[Prince Rupert]]'s.
 We didn't check if it was still there when we left.

 We make a point of stopping by [[Prince Rupert]], who we know works with silvering weapons -- he has not been broken into, however his door is a large stone which is rolled in front of the door.
 It would be very hard to break into in the night.